HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: HyperAIRI

-In the initialisation stage, each channel selects an appropriate denoiser from the pre-trained denoiser shelf based on its dynamic range.
-As suggested by \cite{terris2023image,terris2025airi}, the inverse of the target dynamic range at channel $l$ can be estimated as $\sigma_{\mathrm{heu}, l} / \widetilde{\rho}_l$, where $\sigma_{\mathrm{heu},l}$ is given in \eqref{eq:heuristic}, and $\widetilde{\rho}_l$ is the estimated maximum intensity of the image at channel $l$.
-As an initial estimation of $\widetilde{\rho}_l$, we consider the maximum intensity of the dirty image normalised by the peak value of the point spread function (PSF), \textit{i.e.}
+In the initialization stage, the adequate denoiser for each channel is selected from the pre-trained denoiser shelf on the basis of the estimate of its dynamic range.
+As proposed by \citet{terris2023image}, the target dynamic range at channel $l$ can be estimated as $\widetilde{\rho}_l /\sigma_{\mathrm{heu}, l} $, where $\sigma_{\mathrm{heu},l}$ is the estimate of the image-domain noise level given in \eqref{eq:heuristic}, and $\widetilde{\rho}_l$ is the peak value of the reconstructed image at channel $l$.
+An initial estimate of $\widetilde{\rho}_l$ is obtained from the peak value of the dirty image normalized by the peak value of the point spread function (PSF), such that

-where $\bm{\delta} \in \mathbb{R}^N$ is a Dirac delta image with value 1 at its centre and 0 otherwise.
-For a given channel $l$, the denoiser with noise level $\sigma$ closest to but smaller than $\sigma_{\mathrm{heu},l} / \widetilde{\rho}_l$ is chosen.
-To adjust for the difference between the inverse dynamic range of the image and the noise level of the selected denoiser, a scaling factor is applied \citep{dabbech2022first}:
+where $\bm{\delta} \in \mathbb{R}^N$ is a Dirac delta image with value 1 at its center and 0 otherwise.
+For a given channel $l$, the denoiser with a noise level $\sigma$ closest to but smaller than the inverse of the target dynamic range estimate $\sigma_{\mathrm{heu},l} / \widetilde{\rho}_l$ is selected.
+To match the noise level of the selected denoiser, a scaling factor is applied to its input sub-cube.
+Formally, the channel-wise denoising operator $\operatorname{D}_l$ is given by